freenas/freenas-docs/userguide/intro.rst

 * :literal:`System Update` has been removed from the :ref:`Console Setup Menu <Booting>`.

+* :menuselection:`System -> Information` shows the system serial
+  number on systems supplied or certified by iXsystems.

 * ZFS Sync write synchronization settings have been added to :ref:`Create Dataset` and :ref:`Create zvol`.